Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Email Service Verification

-Many email services require CNAME records:
+Many email services require CNAME records for DKIM signing and tracking:

 em1234.example.com.
 3600 CNAME u1234.wl.sendgrid.net.